RaghavSrivastava25/RaghavSrivastava25/README.md

 - 🔭 I’m currently working on https://github.com/RaghavSrivastava25/Alzheimer-s-Pred

-- 🌱 I’m currently learning NLP with Deep Learning
+- 🌱 I’m currently learning NLP.

 - 👯 I’m looking to collaborate on solutions with the potential to create impact.

-- 🤔 I’m looking for help with Transformer models, Graph Neural Networks.
+- 🤔 I’m looking for help with Recommendation systems.

 - 💬 Ask me about Machine Learning, Deep Learning, Math, Stats, Game Theory, The Human Brain, etc.